Droop quota: Original Droop quota

-Derivation
+Derivation of the original Droop quota

-The Droop quota can be derived by considering what would happen if k candidates (here called "Droop winners") exceed the exact Droop quota or at least match the exact Droop quota.
-The goal is to see whether an outside candidate could defeat any of these candidates.
+The Droop quota was derived by considering what would happen if k candidates (here called "Droop winners") have achieved the Droop quota: could too many achieve quota?
+The goal was to identify whether an additional candidate could defeat any of the candidates who have quota.
 If each quota winner's share of the vote equals 1/k+1, all unelected candidates' share of the vote, taken together, is at most 1/k+1 votes.

-Thus, even if there were only one unelected candidate who held all the remaining votes, they would not be able to defeat any of the Droop winners.
+Thus, even if there were only one unelected candidate who held all the remaining votes, their vote tally would not exceed any of those with Droop quota.

 Example in STV

 The following election has 3 seats to be filled by single transferable vote.
 There are 4 candidates: George Washington, Alexander Hamilton, Thomas Jefferson, and Aaron Burr.
 There are 102 voters, but two of the votes are spoiled.

 The total number of valid votes is 100, and there are 3 seats.
-The Droop quota (if the original Droop quota is used) is therefore $\frac{100}{3+1} +1 = 26$.
+The exact Droop quota is therefore $\frac{100}{3+1} = 25$.
 These votes are as follows: